Together we find the optimal solution

 - Continuous air throughput testing of film material

-- Continuous defect analysis of film material by multiplex looks
+- Continuous defect analysis of film material by multiplex optics

 - Static water ingression testing, calibrated procedure